 Bowel endometriosis refers to a condition in which the endometrial tissue grows on or inside the bowel walls, leading to painful bowel movements, constipation and diarrhea, and other gastrointestinal symptoms.
 The most common sites where the intestines are affected are, in order, the rectum, appendix, sigmoid, cecum, and distal ileum.
 If you experience symptoms such as IBS, leaky gut syndrome, or endo belly, especially in conjunction with painful menstruation, it may indicate bowel endometriosis flare-ups.

+The severity of involvement is often limited to the serosal (outer) layer of the rectum and pararectal locations where inflammatory tissue hardened in the form of fibrosis.
 The most commonly affected portion of the bowel is in the cul-de-sac region and the anterior portion of the rectum, neighboring the upper part of the vagina.
-The severity of involvement is often limited to the serosal (outer) layer of the rectum and pararectal locations.
-This is the area around the rectum including the surface called the peritoneum.
+This area around the rectum, including the surface peritoneum is called the pouch of Douglas.

 Facts about bowel endometriosis

 Area of Involvement

 Where does bowel endometriosis occur in the body?

 In bowel endometriosis, lesions implant onto a multitude of areas outside the uterus.

 - Peritoneum: This is arguably the most common site for endometriosis lesions.
 Peritoneal endometriosis has the same symptoms as bowel endometriosis.
 Therefore, it is important to evaluate the peritoneum in any endometriosis surgery, including bowel endometriosis.